 Good decision making is based on evidence and well-considered information.

 Design review is an essential component of this approach as qualitative assessment is required to determine whether the required performance outcomes have been achieved.
 Engaging in design review early in the process will help proponents improve the design quality of their project and application, hopefully enabling a smoother approvals process.
-Where a matter is referred to the State Administrative Tribunal for review, the Design Review Panel Chair may also be invited to attend proceedings to discuss the proposal.
+Where a matter is referred to the State Administrative Tribunal for review and the quality of the design is a key consideration in this process, the Design Review Panel Chair may be invited to attend proceedings to discuss the proposal.

 How does Design WA Stage One improve the retention of trees when land is developed?